-Connecting the Cast Iron Base to the FW430 $\,$
+Connecting the Cast Iron Base to the FW730

-When screwing the FW430 in the cast iron base, first place the cast iron base on the floor.
+When screwing the FW730 in the cast iron base, first place the cast iron base on the floor.
 Then, by holding the stand section (A), carefully rotate the FlexWand into the threaded hole (C) in the cast iron base (at least 2 full turns).
 Next, wrap your hand around the XLR connector section (B), pick up the combined FlexWand and base, then spin the base until it is snug.
 Do not over tighten.
 Be careful that the microphone head does not bang into something during this process.
-12 13 USING THE FLEXWANDTM AT MAXIMUM HEIGHT There may be some applications where you will probably want to have the FlexWandTM at its maximum height of 4.7 feet.
+USING THE FLEXWANDTM AT MAXIMUM HEIGHT When using the FlexWandTM for large choirs or vocal groups, you would probably want to have the FlexWand at its maximum height of 7 feet.
 This is easily achieved by pointing the wand straight up and then loosen the clutch and slide the sleeve up until it mates into the "sleeve mating coupler."
-Make sure it is all the way up and firmly seated over the mating coupler (see Figure

-Figure 17.
-Seating the Sleeve over the Mating Coupler 17).
-This will insure that the FlexWandTM is perfectly straight up and down from all directions.
+Make sure it is all the way up and firmly seated over the mating coupler (see Figure 17).
+This will insure that the FlexWand is perfectly straight up and down from all directions.
 Then position the microphone head to any position that you desire with the mini-flex at the end of the wand (see Figure 18).